Good long-term memory is essential to tortoises. Different species can be found worldwide, but most are found in semi-arid habitats.

 Besides that, tortoises don’t hear the same way other animals do.
 They can detect sounds at specific frequencies, so teaching a tortoise a trick based on sound might be unsuccessful.

 Learn what your pet tortoise likes and what motivates them.
-Due to its good memory, once it learns the trick, it likely won’t forget it, especially if it performs the trick regularly.
+Due to its good memory, once it learns the trick, it likely won’t forget it, especially if it performs it regularly.

 Do Tortoises Remember Their Name?